ROOT PACKAGE INFO

 STEP 0: CHECK DEVICE MODEL NO.

 To make sure your device is eligible with this, you must first confirm its model no. in ‘About device’ option under Settings.
 Another way to confirm model no. is by looking for it on the packaging box of your device.
-It must be SGH-I717 !
+It must be SCH-I535!

-Do not use the procedures discussed here on any other Galaxy Note (including the Galaxy Note variant at T-Mobile and other International variants) or any other device of Samsung or any other company.
-You have been warned!
+Please know that this page is meant only for Verizon Samsung Galaxy S3.
+Please DO NOT try the procedures given here on other variants of the Galaxy S3 (including the S3 devices at AT&T, T-Mobile, US Cellular and International Ones) or on any other device of Samsung or any other company.
+You have been Warned!